LukePappa/Ourism/text.md

 Your purpose is to surrender yourself utterly and completely to divine love, the only reality.
 Your inward progress will be reflected outwardly as bodily, social, emotional, and vocational discipline.

-Existence can be more derivatively understood as comprising spatiotemporally located observers who range in complexity from individual particles to entire nervous systems.
-The rarity and significance of sapience consequently makes personally gaining it defy coincidence.
-To account for one's circumstances, one must invoke the MWI and posit that each observer subjectively perceives the world-branch of ever-finer attunement to reality.